hugo53/hugo53.github.io/pages/iosmyth.md

 When you allocate an object, part of what happens is what you might expect, given the term.
 Cocoa allocates enough memory for the object from a region of application virtual memory.
 To calculate how much memory to allocate, it takes the object’s instance variables into account—including their types and order—as specified by the object’s class.

 To allocate an object, you send the message alloc or allocWithZone: to the object’s class.
-In return, you get a “raw” (uninitialized) instance of the class.
+In return, you get a _raw_ (uninitialized) instance of the class.
 The alloc variant of the method uses the application’s default zone.
 A zone is a page-aligned area of memory for holding related objects and data allocated by an application.
 See Advanced Memory Management Programming Guide for more information on zones.

 An allocation message does other important things besides allocating memory: